mhesfahani97/abalon-cloud-devops/README.md

 ## 0. Create Digitalocean Droplet
   - one droplet as master
   - one droplet as worker
-  - one droplet as VPN
+  - one droplet for VPN and gitlab
   - all of them should in same VPC network

 ## 1. Create Kubernetes Cluster